 The color of your skin is controlled with melanin.
 Sometimes the cells that produce melanin die off or stop working properly.
 The result is areas of skin with little to no color — a condition known as “vitiligo.”
-If you are embarrassed by the areas of light-colored skin caused by vitiligo, board-certified dermatologist Dr. Shari Hicks-Graham has the expertise to help you and others in the Columbus and Upper Arlington area.
+If you are embarrassed by the areas of light-colored skin caused by vitiligo, board-certified dermatologist Dr. Shari Hicks-Graham has the expertise to help you and others in the Greater Columbus area.

 Certain cells in your skin produce melanin, a substance that gives your eyes, hair and skin color.
 In the case of vitiligo, these specialty cells either die prematurely or stop producing melanin.
 Without an adequate supply of melanin, new skin cells do not have the proper color.
 As old skin cells die, they are replaced with lighter cells in a patchy pattern.
 The effect of vitiligo is most prominent in people with darker skin.